maxshine/personal-continuous-integrations/.github/actions/write-protection-docker-action/README.md

 > pull request itself as the author of all changes, which is available from `github.actor` in the workflow context.
 > The philosophy is that the pull request is created by a user, and the user should be responsible for all changes in the pull request.

+> [!NOTE]
+> Additions of files are not in the scope of check, which means if a protected file is added newly in a pull request,
+> the action will NOT block the pull request even if the author is unprivileged.

 ### Synopsis in Workflow
 The example shows how to use this action to protect files under `.ci` and `.github` directories The trusted admins will be listed via repository maintain and admin roles